Skip to main content

 Seattle Cider Co.

-Washington state is the apple capital of America, so it makes sense there’s quite a few excellent cider makers in the state.
-One of those is Seattle Cider Co., which popped up connected to Two Beers Brewing.
+Washington state is the apple capital of America, so it makes sense that there’s quite a few excellent cider makers in the state.
+One of those is Seattle Cider Co., which popped up and is connected to Two Beers Brewing.
 With a bountiful supply of apples nearby, Seattle Cider Co. cranks out a variety of styles of cider, from traditional dry to more contemporary semi-sweet.
 The company also presses more unique flavors like Pineapple Agave, Basil Mint and Three Peppers.

 In Oregon, E.Z.
 Orchards makes cider at an orchard that’s been in operation since 1929.
 A nice collection of heirloom apples allows for a portfolio of well-made, unique ciders by cidermaker Kevin Zielinski.
 The heirloom allows for ciders much like those made in the 1800s — light, dry sparkling ciders and fortified apple wines that can further push what a consumer thinks of an alcoholic apple drink.

-Best Midwestern Cider
+Best Midwestern cider

 Farmhaus Cider

-From a little barn in western Michigan, Farmhaus Cider lives up to its name and makes some truly delicious ciders right in a farmhouse.
+From a little barn in Western Michigan, Farmhaus Cider lives up to its name and makes some truly delicious ciders right in a farmhouse.
 True to the name, Midwest Nice is very nice.
 A little sweet, it’s exactly the taste one might expect from the first sip of hard cider.
 The more traditional Daily Dry is tart and refreshing, with no residual sugar.
-Other flavors hit some high notes, like Brunch, made with cinnamon and maple syrup and the chai cider, Sweater Weather.
+Other flavors hit some high notes, like Brunch, made with cinnamon and maple syrup, and the chai cider, Sweater Weather.

 Vander Mill